ForgeRock/forgeops-cli/docs/forgeops_clean.md

 ### SEE ALSO

-* [forgeops](forgeops.md)	 - forgeops is a tool for managing ForgeRock platform deployments
+* [forgeops](forgeops.md)	 - forgeops is a tool for managing ForgeRock Identity Platform deployments